prjctgeek/foodie/content/recipes/_index.md

 +++
 title = "Posts"
-description = "Recipe posts accumulated over the time." sort_by = "date" paginate_by = 5
+description = "Recipes accumulated over the time." sort_by = "title" paginate_by = 5
 +++